eonist/GitSync-applescript/README.md

 - [ ] Research if you can change an applescript icon with an applescript
 - [ ] Test with bitbucket private repo
 - [ ] Shorten the FAQ list
+- [ ] Create the GitEdit.app with one function; "Sync down all"
 - [ ] Add support for ssh authentication
 - [ ] **Bonus:** Complete the KeychainParser and KeychainModifier classes
 - [ ] **Bonus:** Create an UML activity diagram, And UML class diagram